mhpi/generic_deltamodel/docs/configuration.md

 *start_time*: Start date of available date range in data in format YYYY/MM/DD.

-*start_time*: End date of available date range in data in format YYYY/MM/DD.
+*end_time*: End date of available date range in data in format YYYY/MM/DD.

 *all_forcings*: List of names of all time-dynamic variables available in the dataset.